ues-io/uesio/README.md

 E2E tests are the most expensive and most brittle, and as such should be used sparingly.

-If you're running Uesio locally, you can use `npx cypress open` to launch Cypress' visual UI for running tests, or `npx cypress run` to just run the tests in a headless fashion.
+If you're running Uesio locally, you can use `npx cypress open` to launch Cypress' visual UI for running tests, or `npm run tests-e2e` to just run the tests in a headless runner.

 To simulate how Cypress tests are run in CI, run `npm run tests-e2e`.
 This script is run in Github Actions on master build, and spins up the Uesio app in Docker, along with all dependencies, to use for running tests.